redhat-gpte-labs/practical-intro-to-container-security/lab10.md

 ## Custom Scanners

-The atomic scanner was designed with a pluggable architecture to allow developers to write custom scanners using any programming language supported by RHEL.
+The atomic scanner was designed with a plug-able architecture to allow developers to write custom scanners using any programming language supported by RHEL.
 Adding a scanner plugin involves the following:

 * Make atomic aware of your plug-in.
 * Ensure the plugin obtains the proper input from the /scanin directory.